byteab/hyphen-widget/README.md

 to popup the plugin you can call `window.toggleHyphenWidgetVisibility()` funcation from inside your app.

-to customize the color of the plugin you can override these variables inside your css file
+to customize the colors and fonts of the plugin you can override these variables inside your css file
 ```css
 #hyphen-widget-app {